coolcatsnft/papercats-example/chapter-8/README.md

 - A state variable to handle an `error` state.
 - We also export our state variables for components to use.

+### Fetching the tokenUri
-Next step, let's add a `useEffect` hook to handle our tokenUri loading:
+Next, let's add a `useEffect` hook to handle our tokenUri loading:
 ```js
 // imports removed
 export const useFetchPaperCat = (id) => {